Germany: A Local’s Guide to Solingen

 Our path hugs the meandering river.
 I have a surprise up my sleeve but we are not there yet.
 The path down here is wide and easy to walk.
-That Germans love beer gardens is true.
+The fact that Germans love beer gardens is true.
 Kiosks and restaurants are beckoning at the side of our trail.

 It is cool down here, the water sucking away warmth and sunlight and you can hear the river’s whispers as she takes her time downstream.
 Dampness crawls up our pant legs, but the air is peaceful and smells of clean nature, rotting wood and last year’s leaves.

-Going Back in Time – Medieval Castle Burg
+Going Back in Time – Solingen’s Medieval Castle Burg

 High above, Schloss Burg, a medieval castle from the 12th century, keeps watch.
 To reach it, we have the choice of hiking the steep hair needle curves or take the Sessellift — a park bench-gondola-for-two suspended from a wire — that climbs the mountain with ease.